 We visited during a slow period, but it could easily handle the masses during Semana Santa.

-There are only a few sections of beach with a gentle gradient that allows frolicking in the warm water.
+There are only a few sections of beach with a gentle gradient that allows wading in the warm water – check out this amazing Giant Inflatable Unicorn Pool Float, we’re obsessed!

 You can grab a drink at a bar to utilize their lounges, but it is also possible to grab shade under the awnings of closed bars during the day.